 It is a worthwhile question to ask how long after you have been made aware of the nonpayment of child support can you go ahead and file a motion to enforce the prior court order.
-Acting quickly in most areas of life would seem to be advantageous and it is no different when it comes to child support nonpayment.
-The sooner you act the more likely you are to nip the issue in the Bud and prevent your Co-parent from making it a habit as far as not paying support in the future.
+Acting quickly in most areas of life would seem advantageous, and it is no different when it comes to child support nonpayment.
+The sooner you act, the more likely you are to nip the issue in the Bud and prevent your Co-parent from making it a habit as far as not paying support in the future.

 However, a family court would retain jurisdiction to issue contempt orders for the failure to pay child support as ordered if your motion for enforcement is filed no later than two years after the date your child becomes an adult or the date on which your child support obligation terminates under the prior court order.
-This is a relevant consideration because your Co-parent's obligation to pay child support would either end on your child's 18th birthday or on the date on which he or she graduates from high school whichever occurs later.
+This is a relevant consideration because your Co-parent's obligation to pay child support would either end on your child's 18th birthday or on the date on which they graduate from high school, whichever occurs later.

 What can your Co-parent offer as defenses for the nonpayment of child support?

-Even though your Co-parent's nonpayment of child support may seem like a pretty cut and dry subject the fact is that he or she will very likely have some defense is ready as far as why the support was not paid in full or on time.
+Even though your Co-parent's nonpayment of child support may seem like a pretty cut and dry subject, the fact is that they will very likely have some defense is ready as far as why the support was not paid in full or on time.
 One of the more common defenses allege by folks defending themselves in an enforcement case would be that the party to whom child support was paid voluntarily relinquished to the payor of child support possession and control of the child.

-Another valid defense to the failure to pay child support is if your Co-parent could not pay in the amount that was ordered.
-This is a tougher argument to make given that there are many opportunities to earn income sufficient to pay child support.
-If your co-parent did not have separate property or other assets that could be utilized to obtain cash or alone to pay child support then that may be but an opportunity for him or her to offer a defense for the failure to pay.
+Another valid defense to the failure to pay child support is if your Co-parent could not pay in the ordered amount.
+This is a tougher argument to make, given that there are many opportunities to earn income sufficient to pay child support.
+If your co-parent did not have separate property or other assets that could be utilized to obtain cash or alone to pay child support, then that may be an opportunity for them to offer a defense for the failure to pay.

 Do you need an attorney to proceed on an enforcement case?

 In my opinion, you do need an experienced attorney to achieve success in an enforcement lawsuit.
 With so much at stake in this type of case, it is not recommended that you proceed without someone who has been through the process before.
-Arguing and enforcing motion successfully in court but also drafting and enforcement motion can be more easily said than done.
-If you lack the time and ability to do so it would be wise to seek representation before proceeding to court.
+Arguing and enforcing motions successfully in court and drafting and enforcement motions can be more easily said than done.
+If you lack the time and ability to do so, it would be wise to seek representation before proceeding to court.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan